kiwi0fruit/sugartex/README.md

 Both Python and Markdown are very readable languages.
 Unfortunately LaTeX is not like this.
 So I wrote SugaTeX extension+transpiler that is highly readable.
 In order to achieve this it heavily uses Unicode so that SugarTeX install instructions even have recommended monospace font fallback chains.
 And more: [SugarTeX Completions](#sugartex-completions-for-atom) Atom package helps write all that Unicode in a moment.

-I am trying to incorporate LaTeX into .md using the Markdown Philosophy of "you should write something that's readable as plain text, without compilation, also".
+I am trying to incorporate LaTeX into .md using the Markdown Philosophy of “you should write something that's readable as plain text, without compilation, also”.

 ## Install